THE FOLLOWING ARE COMMON QUESTIONS REGARDING HOMEBIRTH - THE ANSWERS GIVEN ARE SPECIFIC TO OUR PRACTICE

 Prenatal care typically follows the standard schedule of every 4 weeks, then every 2 weeks, then every week, with slight changes depending on your package.
 We come to your home for your 36 week visit.
 Prenatal labs are fairly standard but also individualized after informed consent.
 We will order a mid-pregnancy anatomy scan, but no other ultrasounds will be ordered unless medically necessary.
 The first prenatal visit may last up to 2 hours, and subsequent visits are typically 30-60 minutes.
 Wait time is typically none to minimal.
 While we of course assess mom and baby at prenatal visits, the majority of the time is spent chatting and getting to know each other.
 We do not collect urine or weigh our mothers unless there is indication to do so or they wish this information.
 And we never, ever perform routine cervical exams during visits.

 Absolutely.
 We encourage family involvement.
-Our office is located in a townhome-like complex, not in a sterile medical building.
+Our office is located in a yoga studio/women’s health collective, not in a sterile medical building.
 Our approach is to present a homey, inviting, and comfortable place to come for visits.
-We have a play area in our "family room" and a play tent in our usual visiting room.
 Many times children assist in the assessment of mom and baby during visits - they love to measure mom's belly and find the baby's heartbeat!

 Whoever decided that every baby gestates for the same length of time?
 We believe that every pregnant woman and her baby work together to decide the optimal time for the baby to be born.
 As such, yes, you are "allowed" to continue to be pregnant.
 If you do reach the beginning of 42 weeks (2 weeks "overdue") we will discuss your options such as continued expectant management, induction by non-pharmaceutical means, or transfer for hospital induction.